Nahil Bishara

-Nahil Nicola Bishara (née Aqel; 1919 – 1997) was a Palestinian artist and designer.
+Nahil Nicola Bishara (1919–1997) was a Palestinian artist and designer.
 Her multidisciplinary work included Impressionist-style painting, sculpture, ceramics, interior decoration and crafts.

 Early life and career

 Bishara was born to parents Nicola and Shafiqa Aqel and grew up in Ramallah with her four siblings.
 Their father passed away when she was young.
 Bishara commuted to Jerusalem to attend Schmidt's Girls College, completing her schooling in 1942.

 Interested in painting, Bishara met William A Stewart, who offered to send Bishara to an arts school in England.
 Her parents declined to allow it during the Second World War.
 Instead, Bishara became first Palestinian woman artist accepted to the Bezalel Academy of Arts and Design.
 She later completed a diploma in sculpture at the Accademia di Belle Arti di Perugia in 1956 and a diploma in ceramics and building at the Chicago School of Interior Design and Decoration in 1962.

 In the early 1960s, Bishara oversaw decorating the interior of the Jerusalem International YMCA's Aelia Capitolina hotel.
 She designed the chandelier and tables and donated 30 of her paintings to put on display.
 Kamal Boullata described it as the "first of its kind attempted by a native Arab for a public space in Jerusalem".
 In 1964, Bishara was commissioned to sculpt Pope Paul VI by the Hashemite Kingdom of Jordan.
-She was also commissioned by the Catholic to create illustrations depicting Saint Bernadette's life.
+She was also commissioned by Pope Paul VI to create illustrations depicting Saint Bernadette's life.

 Bishara was an advocate of Palestinian art and crafts, becoming involved in arts education and helping to revive glassblowing factories.